Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Concluding Remarks and Open Problems

 0.3 cm

-In conclusion, we have shown that there exists a language $L_d$ accepted by some probabilistic Turing machine with bounded error probability $1/3$ but not by any polynomial-time deterministic Turing machines.
-To achieve this, we first encode any single-tape polynomial-time deterministic Turing machine into an integer by using the method presented in \cite{AHU74}, and then also encode the order of the polynomial-time deterministic Turing machine into a binary string.
-By concatenating the binary strings representing the polynomial-time deterministic Turing machine itself and its order together, we thus establish a $(1,1)$ correspondence $e$ between $\mathbb{N}_1$ and the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines if any integer that cannot be decoded is deemed to represent the trivial polynomial-time deterministic Turing machine.
-These steps are the same as \cite{Lin21a}.
+In conclusion, we have shown that there exists a language $L_d$ that is accepted by some probabilistic Turing machine with bounded error probability $1/3$, but not by any polynomial-time deterministic Turing machine.
+To achieve this, we first encode any single-tape polynomial-time deterministic Turing machine into an integer using the method presented in \cite{AHU74}.
+We then encode the order (i.e., the polynomial degree) of the machine into a binary string.
+By concatenating these two binary strings, we establish a $(1,1)$ correspondence $e$ between $\mathbb{N}_1$ and the set of all pairs $\{(M,k)\}$ of polynomial-time deterministic Turing machines and their orders, where any integer that cannot be decoded is treated as representing the trivial polynomial-time deterministic Turing machine.
+These steps follow the approach of \cite{Lin21a}.

-Next, we design a four-tape probabilistic Turing machine $M_0$ which can diagonalize against all polynomial-time deterministic Turing machines.
-The Theorem \ref{theorem4.1} illustrates in detail the operation of the probabilistic Turing machine $M_0$, showing that there exists a language $L_d$ accepted by $M_0$ but by no polynomial-time deterministic Turing machines.
-We carefully analysis the running time of $M_0$ in Theorem \ref{theorem4.2}, proving that $M_0$ runs within time for all $k\in\mathbb{N}_1$.
-We further show in Theorem \ref{theorem5.1} that It thus follows the Theorem \ref{theorem1.1}.
+Next, we design a four-tape probabilistic Turing machine $M_0$ that diagonalizes against all polynomial-time deterministic Turing machines.
+Theorem \ref{theorem4.1} describes in detail the operation of $M_0$ and shows that there exists a language $L_d$ accepted by $M_0$ but by no polynomial-time deterministic Turing machine.
+In Theorem \ref{theorem4.2}, we analyze the running time of $M_0$ and prove that it runs within time for every $k\in\mathbb{N}_1$.
+We further show in Theorem \ref{theorem5.1} that It thus follows that the Theorem \ref{theorem1.1} holds.